davidcmarkham/bhxiv-cwld/example/logic/paper.md

 \hline
 \end{tabular}

-# Terminology recommendations for Microbial Biotechnology tool developers
+# Terminology in Microbial Biotechnology tools & resources
 This list is non-exhaustive, but covers a selection of terms that we noticed differ between MB tools such as SBOLDesigner [@zhang2017sboldesigner] and SBOLCanvas [@terry2021sbolcanvas].